Let’s talk about your sidebar. Here is how can you change your sidebar if you are using a Genesis theme without changing

-Depending on your theme, you most likely have a Primary Sidebar and Secondary Sidebar option, along with different layout options for the location of the sidebar(s).
+Depending on your Genesis theme, you most likely have a Primary Sidebar and Secondary Sidebar options, along with different layout options for the location of the sidebar(s).

 These options don’t always address all your needs.
 For example, you blog about recipes and crafts and it would be great to change your sidebar on each category page.

 Or if you have a category index page that is visual with large photos and only post titles, it would be useful to have a clean sidebar that only displays search, categories, and archives so your reader can easily navigate through your content.
 Maybe add an advertising block or two as well.

 How can you change your sidebar on a page, category, or even a per-post basis?

-The easiest and most flexible way to change your sidebar on a content basis it to use Genesis Simple Sidebars.
+The easiest and most flexible way to change your sidebar on a content basis is to use Genesis Simple Sidebars.
 It’s a reputable plugin, created and maintained by Studiopress so you can trust it.